tomeraviv/FastMissionControl/README.md

 # Fast Mission Control

-Fast Mission Control is an open-source macOS app that **makes Mission Control feel fast again**, especially on 4K+, 5K, ultrawide, high refresh-rate and multi-monitor setups where Apple's default Mission Control often feels **laggy and slow**.
+Fast Mission Control is an open-source macOS app that **makes Mission Control feel fast again**, especially on 4K+, 5K, ultra-wide, high refresh-rate and multi-monitor setups where Apple's default Mission Control often feels **laggy and slow**.

 If you found this repo because you searched Google or Reddit for "How to speed up animations on macOS" or "Speed up Mission Control animations in macOS", the old terminal tweak: